bqsauce-ux/Customer_Happiness/README.md

 ```
 ## Training models

-The mission here is to train the dataset with all the possible machine learning algorithms. i also used a classifier package called LazyClassifier, which consists of different machine learning algorithms that are not included in the classifiers I have defined manually.
+The mission here is to train the dataset with all the possible machine learning algorithms.
+I also used a classifier package called LazyClassifier, which consists of different machine learning algorithms that are not included in the classifiers I have defined manually.

 However, the manually defined classifiers I was able to capture here are:
 - Logistic Regression